a-hawley/NameGenerator/README.md

 # NameGenerator
 This is a project to demonstrate the capabilities of using a database with peewee.
-The program generates you a random chose name, and will save it to a local database when the program is run.
-Inside the program, you will be prompted to list the unique names that you have been assigned.
+The program generates a random name, and will save it to a local database when the program is run.
+Inside the program, you will be given a list of all items in database upon program exit.

 # Imports
 You will need to make sure you have the following libraries installed: